Antipsychotic Prescribing

 • Newer

-• In general, they cause less severe neuromuscular side effects than first generation antipsychotics.
+• In general, they cause less severe neuromuscular side effects than first-generation antipsychotics.

-• Second generation antipsychotics may be more likely to cause serious metabolic side effects such as rapid weight gain and changes to blood sugar levels.
+• Second-generation antipsychotics may be more likely to cause serious metabolic side effects such as rapid weight gain and changes to blood sugar levels.

 Indications for Antipsychotic Prescribing

 Schizophrenia is the primary indication for antipsychotic agents (2).
-However, the use of antipsychotics in the treatment of mood disorders such as type 1 bipolar disorder (BD-1), depression with psychosis, and treatment-resistant depression have become widely used in the last decade.
+However, the use of antipsychotics in the treatment of mood disorders such as type 1 bipolar disorder (BD-1), depression with psychosis, and treatment-resistant depression has become widely used in the last decade.
 The following are descriptions of the indications for antipsychotic use.

-Schizophrenia and Schizoaffective disorders
+Schizophrenia and Schizoaffective Disorders

 Schizophrenia is a chronic disorder that affects less than one percent of the U.S. population (1).
-When schizophrenia is active, symptoms can include delusions, hallucinations, disorganized speech, difficulty thinking and lack of motivation.
+When schizophrenia is active, symptoms can include delusions, hallucinations, disorganized speech, difficulty thinking, and lack of motivation.
 Antipsychotic drugs are the mainstay of treatment for this condition.

 Antipsychotic drugs are also indicated for schizoaffective disorders, which show characteristics of both schizophrenia and affective disorders.
-The psychotic aspects of the illness require treatment with antipsychotic drugs, along with other drugs such as antidepressants, lithium, or valproic acid (2).
+The psychotic aspects of the illness require treatment with antipsychotic drugs, along with other medications such as antidepressants, lithium, or valproic acid (2).

 Acute Mania

 The manic phase in bipolar affective disorder often requires treatment with antipsychotic agents.
-First-generation antipsychotics are effective in the treatment of acute mania with psychotic symptoms and all second-generation antipsychotics (except clozapine) can also be used as a treatment of symptoms of acute mania.
+First-generation antipsychotics are effective in the treatment of acute mania with psychotic symptoms, and all second-generation antipsychotics (except clozapine) can also be used as a treatment of symptoms of acute mania.

 Major Depressive Disorder with Psychotic features